Philosophy of Friedrich Nietzsche: Social and political views

 He was against equality of rights and defended slavery, believing that it is a necessary condition for supporting an upper class which could devote itself to more sophisticated activities.
 In his letters and personal notes he ridiculed American abolitionists such as Harriet Beecher Stowe, and wrote disparagingly of German attempts, led by the Kaiser and Christian activists, to end slavery in colonial Africa (leading to Brussels Conference Act of 1890).
 Nietzsche claimed that the upper classes are overreacting and projecting their own sensitivity to the suffering of slaves and poor industrial workers who are supposedly toughened by hardship, less sensitive to pain and contended with their life.
 However, while he wrote positively about ancient and colonial slavery, he did not leave any clear comments suggesting that he actually advocated reintroduction of slavery in modern Europe.
 In fact, he proposed that the rebellious European workers could be pacified by shifting some of their burden to Asian and African populations.
 He saw the contemporary revolutionary and emancipatory movements as the most recent part of the long-term social and cultural decay as he noted:

 Continuation of Christianity by the French Revolution.
 Rousseau is the seducer: he again removes the chains of woman, who from then on is represented in an ever more interesting way, as suffering.
 Then the slaves and Mistress Beecher-Stowe.
 Then the poor and the workers.
 Then the vicious and the sick — all that is brought to the fore.

 Nietzsche extoled aristocratic societies and military elites claiming that they create higher quality of culture.
 He often linked noble classes with ancient barbarian conquerors.
-His thoughts were usually oriented to the future aristocracy, not so much to the preservation of existing monarchical order, which he saw as exhausted and thing of the past.
+His thoughts were usually oriented to the future aristocracy, not so much to the preservation of existing monarchical order, which he saw as exhausted and a thing of the past.
 He saw the last expression of noble values, French seventeenth and eighteenth century, lost after the fall of Napoleon.
 Much of his thoughts on the subject are unsystematic and he did not leave specific instructions about how this new aristocratic class should be selected and elevated to the ruling positions in society.
 However, he was quite clear that he used the term "aristocracy" in the traditional sense, meaning noble birth and hereditary hierarchy; he ridiculed the idea of "aristocracy of the spirit" popular among intellectuals as a democratic subversion.
-The term "aristocratic radicalism" was first used by Georg Brandes to which Nietzsche responded:

-The expression Aristocratic Radicalism, which you employ, is very good.
-It is... the cleverest thing I have yet read about myself.
-How far this mode of thought has carried me already, how far it will carry me yet – I am almost afraid to imagine.